Palwancha

-Kancharla Gopanna, also known as Bhakta Ramadasu, was a saint and composer who was the Tahsildar of Palwancha Paragana during the reign of Abdul Hasan Tana Shah.
-He was a member of the Kancherla family, which held prominent positions in the court of the Sultans of Golconda.
+Kancharla Gopanna, also known as Bhakta Ramadasu, was a saint and composer who was the Tahsildar of Palwancha (Hasanabad Paragana) during the reign of Abdul Hasan Tana Shah, the Qutubshahi ruler.
+His metarnal uncles, Akka na and Madanna, held prominent positions in the court of the Sultans of Golconda.
 Gopanna's connection to Palwancha is primarily through his role as the Tahsildar, a government official responsible for land revenue collection.
 He is also known for his devotion to Lord Rama and his construction of the Sita Ramachandraswamy Temple in Bhadrachalam, which is in the area of Palwancha.

 Demographics

-Palvancha is a municipal corporation in Bhadradri district, Telangana.
-The Palvancha city is divided into 39 wards for which elections are held every 5 years.
-The Palvancha Municipality has population of 130,199 of which 49,923 are males while 50,276 are females as per report released by Census India 2014.
+Palvancha is a part of Kothaga dem municipal corporation in Bhadradri district, Telangana.
+Earlier, it was an independent Municipal Council, which was divided into 39 wards for which elections are held every 5 years.
+The Palvancha Municipality had population of 130,199 of which 49,923 are males while 50,276 are females as per report released by Census India 2014.

 The population of children aged 0–6 is 12,207 which is 10.23% of total population of Palvancha.
 In Palvancha Municipality, the female Sex ratio is 1009 against state average of 993.
 Moreover, the child sex ratio in Palvancha is around 970 compared to Andhra Pradesh state average of 939.
 The literacy rate of Palvancha city is 77.70% higher than the state average of 67.02%.
 In Palvancha, male literacy is around 84.41% while the female literacy rate is 71.09%.

 Palvancha municipality has total administration over 20,782 houses to which it supplies basic amenities like water and sewage.
 It is also authorized to build roads within municipality limits and impose taxes on properties within its jurisdiction.

 Kothagudem Thermal Power Station (KTPS) is located in Palvancha.

+In late 2025, Telangana government has merged Kothagudem Municipality and Palwancha Municipality and formed the Kothagudem Municipal Corporation with 60 divisions.
+The first election was held to the municipal corporation in 2026 and Communist Party of India was able to make its member as first Mayor of Kothagudem Municipal Corporation.

 Festivals are celebrated with much fervor and people used to go to temples on these days to offer special prayers.
 Some of the festivals are Dasara, Eid ul fitr, Bakrid, Ugadi, Makara Sankranti, Guru Purnima, Sri Rama Navami, Hanuman Jayanti, Raakhi Pournami, Vinayaka Chaviti, Nagula Panchami, Krishnashtami, Deepavali, Mukkoti Ekadasi, Karthika Purnima and Ratha Saptami.
 People in Palvancha not only celebrate the main festivals, but also celebrate certain regional festivals like Bonalu, Batukamma all over Telangana districts, Yedupayala Jatara in Medak, Sammakka Saralamma in Warangal district.